hauckshane/DataViz_Final_Project/classmate_projects.md

 Charlie: Working on r package to scrape and help users create graphs of ECAC hockey stats.

 ## April 4

 Grace: Creating an interactive map that shows the different counties in California and a unit of water.

+## April 6

+Maddox: Creating a leaflet shiny app that shows the different maternity hospitals.